 Recent ransomware attacks:

 Occasionally, people may commit an unintentional DDoS attack on a certain site.
-For example, such a situation occurred during the last Eurovision song contest, when folks were flooding the website with the results.
-But the real DDoS attack is almost always complemented with attempts to brute force the admin panel of the website.
+For example, such a situation occurred during the last Eurovision song contest, when folks flooded the website with the results.
+But the real DDoS attack is almost always complimented with attempts to brute force the website's admin panel.

 Recent DDoS attacks:

 Almost unavoidable if your company is large and well-known.
-A person who in fact works for your rivals, or even for the exact fraudsters.
-It is not obligatory a new employee - one of the persons you thought is well-proven may be one either.
-The third-party could offer him a large remuneration for such a sly job.
+A person who works for your rivals, or even for the exact fraudsters.
+A new employee is not obligatory - one of the persons you thought is well-proven may be one either.
+The third party could offer him a large remuneration for such a sly job.
 An insider, especially one that works on you for some time, can do very bad things - from data leaks to malware injection.